 - public scrutiny panel;

 - questionnaire;

 - engagement events;

 - deliberative forum;

-- focus groups;
+- focus groups:

-- consultation through the Service's employee voice groups

 - feedback given at open public meetings;

-- attendance at local authority meetings or scrutiny committees;
+- attendance at local Authority meetings or scrutiny committees;

 - debate and feedback given through social media;

 - written submissions;

 - telephone survey.

 Where it is feasible, participation in the consultation and responses received will be acknowledged and an audit trail kept of responses.
 Explanations, where requested and appropriate, will be given to respondents who ask why individual proposals have been rejected.